 How will bed rest help?

-In most cases, bed rest is used to help the body have the best chance to normalize.
+In most cases, bed rest is used to give the body its best chance to normalize.
 Bed rest will be used with women who have conditions related to high blood pressure in order to decrease stress and lower blood pressure.
 Work, activity, lifting, or exercise may worsen or provoke certain situations, so bed rest may be prescribed to reduce vaginal bleeding or decrease the chance of premature labor.
-Bed rest may also be necessary (often on your side) to help increase blood flow to the placenta.
+Bed rest may also be necessary to help increase blood flow to the placenta.

 What is the best position for bed rest?